Holoturia/Trivia-API/TECHNICAL_MANUAL.md

 - CSS linked: webStyles.css, nav.css, aboutUs.css

 ## CSS
-The pages have 3 css files linked:
+This web pages have 3 css files linked:
 - **webStyles.css**: every page will load this css.
 This contains general styles for the whole web.
 - **nav.css**: every page will load this css.
 This contains styles for the navbar in all pages.
 - **index.css/triviaGame.css/aboutUs.css**: each page will load its own css file.
 This contains specific styles for the linked page.